 When an exhibition closes on The Exhibit it remains on the platform and is still available to be viewed and enjoyed (unless you decide to delete it).
 An exhibition is considered closed when it has reached its exhibition closing date.

-If you are using our free Independent Artist and Curator Plan, artworks in a closed exhibition are no longer available to be purchased.
+If you are using our free Free Plan, artworks in a closed exhibition are no longer available to be purchased.

-Any unsold artworks from your closed exhibition can either be relisted in new exhibitions on The Exhibit should you wish to do so, simply kept online in your closed exhibition for people to still enjoy or made available for sale elsewhere.
-There is no on-going obligation which ties those exhibited artworks to The Exhibit, however, we, of course, would love for you to come back and hold further exhibitions on The Exhibit platform!
+Any unsold artworks from your closed exhibition, whether on the Free Plan or Exhibitor Pro Plan, can either be relisted in new exhibitions on The Exhibit should you wish to do so, or simply be kept online in your closed exhibition for people to continue to enjoy.
+There is also no on-going obligation which ties those exhibited artworks to The Exhibit, however, we, of course, would love for you to come back and hold further exhibitions on The Exhibit platform!

 Want to know more about exhibiting?
 Discover more helpful articles below: